-Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of democracy in America.
+Coffee Party USA is a grassroots, non-partisan movement that aims to restore the principles and spirit of representative democracy in America.
 It started on Facebook as a popular fan page in January 2010 and has since blossomed into a national non-profit organization with a network of over half a million people and dozens of local chapters.

-Our path to restoring democracy in America includes:
+Our path to restoring America's representative democracy:

 - Identifying and advocating for legislative fixes to reform campaign finance laws, Wall Street regulations, and the tax code;

-- Promoting cultural changes to address political disengagement, polarization and widespread misinformation.
+- Promoting cultural changes to address political disengagement, polarization, and widespread misinformation.

 Our activities often center around encouraging inclusive, civil, fact-based, solution-oriented dialogue — online and in public places such as coffee houses — in which we meet, talk, become informed and engaged as fellow Americans, rather than as members of political parties.